-Sampling shall be conducted monthly, including for the first four months after implementation of the revised (in 2021) Table 2 end-of-pipe limits, then quarterly thereafter unless otherwise advised by the QP.
-This will include the collection of five samples within a thirty day period (5-in-30 samples) collected during periods of high (spring freshet) and low (summer/fall) flows.
+Sampling shall be conducted monthly with five samples within a thirty day period (5-in30 samples) collected during periods of high (spring freshet) and low (summer/fall) flows.

 In the event toxicity test sampling is triggered under the targeted monitoring program (see s 7.3.1), additional IDZ sampling will be conducted where safe/feasible to support a holistic understanding of the event.